ckaestne/seai/lectures/seettalk/dagstuhl.md

 Focus narrowly on modeling techniques or building models

-Using static datasets, evaluating accuracy
+Using notebooks, static datasets, evaluating accuracy

 Little attention to software engineering aspects of building complete systems